 Ok so you have church audio, and you maybe don’t have money for a big upgrade.
 So how do you get the best out of what you already have?
-Beleive it or not, there are probably things you can do to make it better with just a bit of thought and time.
-Click here to read more to get the best out of your current system
+Believe it or not, there are probably things you can do to make it better with just a bit of thought and time.

 8)Build your own sound booth

 Even if you are using contractors to install your sound system, this is something that you should be able to do with some help from technically minded folks in your church, or those with some joinery skills.
 Figure out what you need, think carefully about dimensions and look at what others have done.
 Why reinvent the wheel?
-I have another post with 9 sound booth ideas, you should check it out – click here
+I have another post with 9 sound booth ideas, you should check it out.

 9)Use quality microphones

 Everyone has different views on what the most important part of any PA setup should be, but for me, microphones are up there in the top 3.
 It doesn’t matter if you have a $20k sound system and you are using $30 microphones, you are going to get poor results.
-For quality vocals, you need to spend money on quality microphones.
-Read more to find out how to choose a good vocal microphone
+For quality vocals, you need to spend money on quality vocal microphones.

 10)Doing church PA on a tight budget